cyber-hydrology/FLO-SR-flood-super-resolution-model/README.md

 ### Setting up the Python environment
 This model must be performed in TensorFlow version 2.15.0 and simply run ipynb code in juputer notebook.
+Get the required library by running the first code fragment in ipynb code.

-if you have a CUDA-capable NVIDIA GPU.
-This is recommended if you want to train/evaluate the LSTM on your machine, but not strictly necessary.
+If you have a CUDA-capable NVIDIA GPU.
+This is recommended if you want to train/evaluate the FLO-SR on your machine, but not strictly necessary.

+## Data

+### Required Downloads
+First, you need the flood data set to run the model.
+This data set can be downloaded at the data folder.
+And set a location in ipynb file.